cubbles/gitbook/terms-and-concepts/webpackage/README.md

 >
 > Please note that this document is based on [model version 10](http://cubbles.github.io/cubx-webpackage-document-api/schema-explorer.html?schemaPath=master/lib/jsonSchema/manifestWebpackage-10.0.0.schema.json).
 Check [this](https://github.com/cubbles/cubx-webpackage-document-api/wiki/manifest.webpackage:-Change-Notes) to explore the valid structure, description and details of a whole manifest file for each model version.

-An example of a `manifes.webpackage` file is presented below:
+An example of a `manifest.webpackage` file is presented below:

 ```js
 {